theRealAph/ScopeLocals/README.md

 is inheritable such that its value is usable by a child thread.
 The server framework can easily achieve this.

-The example above we show the user code physically within the server framework class.
-Therefore the notional user code can access the CREDENTIALS and attempt to rebind it.
-However, in real life we couldn't.

 The `ExtentLocal.get()` operation could be thought of as `Thread.currentThread().getExtentLocal(DatabaseConnector.CREDENTIALS)`, which clearly shows that a `ExtentLocal` instance is a key used